semaphoreci/docs/docs/examples/deploying_with_git _deploy.md

           # and bypass an interactive confirmation step that would block the job.
           - ssh-keyscan -H your-server.com >> ~/.ssh/known_hosts
           - chmod 600 ~/.ssh/id_rsa_git_deploy
-          # Manually adding the private SSH key to local SSH agent.
+          # Adding the private SSH key to the local SSH agent so it will be available while executing Git push.
           - ssh-add ~/.ssh/id_rsa_git_deploy
           - git remote add production $GIT_REMOTE
           # Using force-push ensures you can deploy any amended Git branch without issues.